• Home

 REGENERATIVE AND BIOSTIMULATORY FOCUS

 The shift is moving away from injectables toward boosting the skin’s inherent regenerative abilities through bio-stimulators, stem cell technologies, and skin-boosting treatments.
+The integration of non- ablative modalities coupled with physiomechanical applications may offer a more sustainable approach to skin regeneration.

 THE ANATOMY AND PHYSIOLOGY INTERFACE

 The implementation of advanced skin assessment and in-depth evaluation metrics to determine morphological and functional conditions to support skin quality and preventive measures.
+Understanding of cutaneous cellular signaling, including neurocutaneous aspects, and the microbiome.

 PSYCHOSOCIAL, HEALTH AND PRACTITIONER ALIGMENT